ComplexLychee/belief_propagation_dcsbm/README.md

 # belief_propagation_dcsbm
-This repository provides the implementation of the belief propagtion (BP) algorithm for fitting the degree-corrected stochastic block model (DC-SBM) as defined in [1].
+This repository provides an implementation of the belief propagtion (BP) algorithm for fitting the degree-corrected stochastic block model (DC-SBM) as defined in [1].
 This implementation is built on the <a href="https://graph-tool.skewed.de/">graph-tool library</a>[2].
 The main motivation behind this repository is to demonstrate how to put the BP algorithm in practice.
 We hope this could be helpful for those who come across the BP for the first time and like to build their own implementation.

 Run the following code to see whether the BP algorithm is really working.
 ```